-To look at a white stranger and the first thought is, “here is someone who might be a Brother or Sister in Christ”… THAT IS FREEDOM!!!
+To look at a white stranger and the first thought is, “this is a human being like me and he/she might even be a Brother or Sister in Christ”… THAT IS FREEDOM!!!

 On the other hand, when you’re carrying around the burden of the memory of what white people did to our ancestors and the present experience of what they’re still doing to us today and having those memories and experiences taint every interaction with white people… THAT’S SLAVERY!